 C1.3.2.6.2.3.
 Defense Logistics Agency.

 C1.3.2.6.2.3.2.
 Roles.
-The Director, DLA, advises the Secretary of Defense on all SC matters impacting DLA and acts for the Secretary of Defense when responsibility is delegated.
+The Director, DLA, advises the SECDEF on all SC matters impacting DLA and acts for the SECDEF when responsibility is delegated.
 DLA prepares FMS cases for cataloging services at the DLA Logistics Information Services and Excess Defense Articles (EDA) at the DLA Disposition Services.
 DLA coordinates on MILDEP SC cases exclusively for medical equipment and supplies (except for U.S. Army cases prepared by U.S. Army Medical Materiel Agency (USAMMA)), clothing and textiles, subsistence, and bulk petroleum.
-As the item manager for consumable stock-funded secondary items, DLA supply centers work with the MILDEPs to fill requisitions, process Supply Discrepancy Reports (SDRs), process Repair & Return items, provide freight forwarder services, provide shipment consolidations for MILDEPS and foreign partners, and close cases when supply is complete.
+As the item manager for consumable stock-funded secondary items, DLA supply centers work with the MILDEPs to fill requisitions, process Supply Discrepancy Reports (SDRs), process Repair & Return (R&R) items, provide freight forwarder services, provide shipment consolidations for MILDEPS and foreign partners, and close cases when supply is complete.
 DLA functions as an integral element of the military logistics system responsible for providing effective, efficient, and risk-mitigated worldwide logistics support to the DoD under conditions of peace and war.
 DLA also supports other federal agencies and, when authorized by law or by agreement, State and local government organizations, foreign governments, and international organizations.
 DLA is under the authority, direction, and control of the USD(A&S), through the Assistant Secretary of Defense for Sustainment (ASD(Sustainment)).

 C1.3.2.6.2.3.3.
 Responsibilities.
 The Director, DLA, organizes, directs, and manages DLA and all assigned resources in support of SC efforts.
 DLA procures assigned items and services, administers, supervises, and controls all programs, joint enabling capabilities, services, and items assigned to DLA, and provides logistics information, products, and services for authorized customers.